AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 Name: Aditya Vijay
 <br> Student ID: 14334303

 This overview is intended to provide a description of the two websites, for Assignment 1 in the subject Content Management System, details about the goals, SMART goals, the different learning outcomes and how this can lead to career development, insights and employability.
-Targetting and considering the audience as both younger individuals, students and kids, and just adults the website is meticulously designed to be both user-friendly, easily accessible and have products that interest the target audience and have something that piques interest from all of them for the business.
+Targeting and considering the audience as both younger individuals, students and kids, and just adults the website is meticulously designed to be both user-friendly, easily accessible and have products that interest the target audience and have something that piques interest from all of them for the business.
 <br>
 # Use of Learning Journal